How does the Swiss Travel Pass work?

 - Trips on routes that allow discounted traveling.
-This will mostly apply to transportation into the mountains.
+This mostly applies to transportation into the mountains.
 You need to arrange for a discounted ticket.
 You can do so online or at the ticket office of the cable car.
 Present your pass to make sure you'll get the discount.

 There are a few cable cars that also allow free traveling.
 In such cases you may still need to get a ticket as access gates require a specific ticket type.
 You can get a free ticket upon presenting your Swiss Travel Pass.

-You do not need seat reservations for 99% of all trains and buses in Switzerland.
+You don't need seat reservations for 99% of all trains and buses in Switzerland.
 You can simply board with your Swiss Travel Pass.
 Exceptions are some international trains and some panoramic trains like the Glacier Express and Bernina Express.
-If you need, or want, seat reservations, you need to arrange for them separately.
+If you need or want seat reservations, you need to arrange for them separately.
 Seat reservations are not included in the pass.